HAS-Tools-Fall2020/Course_Materials/Assignments/Week1_GitHub.md

 ### 5. Submit your first forecast homework assignment
 In addition to submitting your numerical forecasts to the forecast competition you also need to submit a description of your forecast through your homework repo.
 This is what I will be grading for credit.

-- Create a file named lastname_HW1.md in the **submisison** folder of your homework repo.
-The easiest way  to do this is just to creat a new file in atom.
+- Create a file named lastname_HW1.md in the **submission** folder of your homework repo.
+The easiest way  to do this is just to create a new file in atom.

 - Include a header in your file that includes, your name, the date, and the assignment number